Professional Tax Preparers

 Tips on Finding Tax Preparers

-A reputable preparer will ask multiple questions to determine whether expenses, deductions and other items qualify and remind clients that they need to keep careful and complete records in order to substantiate information contained on their tax return.
-They do this with their client’s best interest in mind and are trying to help their client avoid penalties, interest or additional taxes.
+A reputable preparer will ask multiple questions to determine whether expenses, deductions and other items qualify and remind clients that they need to keep careful and complete records in order to confirm the information contained on their tax return.

 Here are some things to look for when choosing a preparer: